tixxit/tomswitzer.net/_posts/2010-12-02-2d-convex-hulls-chans-algorithm.markdown

         # more code goes here...
 ```

-The <a href="../posts/2010-03-01-2d-hulls-graham.markdown">Graham Scan is just a copy from my previous post</a>.
+The [Graham Scan is just a copy from my previous post][graham scan post].

 ```python
 TURN_LEFT, TURN_RIGHT, TURN_NONE = (1, -1, 0)